Eugen Sidorenco

-Eugen Sidorenco (born 19 March 1989) is a Moldovan professional footballer who plays as a left winger for Zimbru Chișinău.
+Eugen Sidorenco (born 19 March 1989) is a Moldovan professional footballer who plays as a left winger for Florești.

 Club career

 FC Zimbru

 In 2007, Sidorenco signed for Moldovan club FC Zimbru Chişinău.

 In the summer of 2013, Sidorenco signed for Russian Premier League side FC Tom Tomsk from Liga Leumit side Hapoel Nazareth Illit.

 International career

 On 26 May 2010, he made his debut for the Moldova national football team in a friendly match against Azerbaijan.

 International goals

 On 14 June 2013, Sidorenco scored twice as Moldova beat Kyrgyzstan 2–1 in a home friendly.
 He scored the first and last goals of the game.